CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/03_getting_started.md

 CLARIFY HERE
 ## To-do list:
-- Display the user's balance
+- Display the amount that the user has available in their balance.
 - When the withdraw button is clicked, reduce the typed amount from the balance.
 - When the deposit button is clicked, add the typed amount to the balance.
 - Display messages when a transaction has been completed.